stepleton/cameo/aphid/README.md

 Cameo/Aphid stores data from the simulated hard drive in an ordinary file on the PocketBeagle's microSD card.
 This file has no metadata and a very simple
-format: just as a ProFile stores 5,175,296 bytes of data, the hard drive image file is a 5,175,296-byte file; and just as a ProFile block is 532 bytes, each contiguous 532-byte chunk of the image file holds data from one of the simulated drive's blocks.
+format: just as a 5 MB ProFile stores 5,175,296 bytes of data, a corresponding hard drive image file is a 5,175,296-byte file; and just as a ProFile block is 532 bytes, each contiguous 532-byte chunk of the image file holds data from one of the simulated drive's blocks.
 These blocks are arranged sequentially in the file, starting from block $0000 and counting up to block $25FF.

 (Aside: neither Cameo/Aphid nor the Apple parallel hard disk protocol itself distinguish between "tag bytes" or "data bytes", even though these divisions of a block are important to Lisas.)

+Cameo/Aphid does not require image files to be only 5,175,296 bytes in size.
+A 10,350,592-byte image file causes Cameo/Aphid to emulate a 10 MB ProFile (complete with the "spare table" data structure that announces it as such).
+An enormous range of non-standard sizes are also supported: Cameo/Aphid will do its best to serve hard drive image files of any size up to 8,890,613,228 bytes (!), though images larger than a few dozen megabytes have not been tested.

+(Note that many operating systems for your Apple will not know what to do with hard drives that have non-standard sizes, and some older operating systems may only work with 5 MB ProFiles.)

 A microSD card initialised from the [pre-built software image](
 #software-installation), or any other installation that makes use of a